AiJared/Python-RoadMap/OOP_Basics/basics_readme.md

  - **Rectangle** and **Circle**: These are concrete classes that inherit from the abstract clas.
 They must provide an implementation of the abstract methods area and perimeter.
  - The abstract methods ensures that each subclass provides their own way to calculate the area and perimeter.

+### Why Abstraction?

+Abstraction helps to **enforce consistency** in a code making sure that all the subclasses implement all the methods they should even though their actuall implementation may differ.
+It also simplifies complex systems by only exposing essential details, making the code easier to understand.